Targeted Support & Simplified Advice Working Group

 • Consumers are poorly equipped to filter the wide range of information available to make informed financial decisions resulting in a lack of engagement and poor decision making

-• Limitations on the extent to which financial guidance can be personalised for a consumer frequently both restricts and reduces the relevancy of information offered, impeding better consumer decisions and outcomes
+• Limitations on the extent to which firms can offer personalised support to a consumer frequently both restricts and reduces the relevancy of information offered, impeding better consumer decisions and outcomes

 • Constraints on financial services firms to proactively reach out to consumers to prompt better management of their personal finances

-FCA has committed to considering the proposals as part of their future planned activities to recraft MiFID regulations to better suit the UK retail investment landscape, and has requested TISA’s input into their longer-term plans to rewrite MiFID (now it is UK law).
+FCA and HMT are committed to reviewing this as a part of the Advice Guidance Boundary Review.
 This is an excellent once-in -a-decade opportunity for TISA and our members to shape the regulatory landscape for investment products, to ensure the needs of UK society are better met.
-This will be a future focus of this Working Group.
+This is the focus of this Working Group and as the regulatory framework for Targeted Support is finalised, the group will turn to implementation and delivery considerations.

 Achievements of the Group